UrBenji/Gridsome/journal/gridsome-forestry-cms.md

 ---
 date: 2019-06-07
-title: Gridsome with Forestry CMS
+title: 105 Collective
 author: Nichlas W. Andersen
 excerpt: Get up and running with Forestry CMS, a git-backed headless CMS with a slick editing interface.

 ---
 #### Use Forestry as a CMS for Gridsome

-[Forestry](https://forestry.io) is a git-based headless CMS that allow editorial teams to work on JAMstack sites.

-It comes with a slick user interface that empower editors to edit CommmonMark, YAML and JSON files.
+[105COLLECTIVE](https://www.105collective.uk/) IS A GROUP OF UK-BASED ARTISTS BRINGING THEIR WORK TO THE DIGITAL, VR, AND CRYPTO SPACES.
+THE GROUP CONVENED IN MARCH 2020 DURING THE FIRST WEEKS OF THE COVID-19 GLOBAL PANDEMIC, SEEKING WAYS TO SHARE ART IN A FORMAT ACCESSIBLE TO ALL AUDIENCES ON NOVEL SHARED-REALITY FORMATS, WHILE SIMULTANEOUSLY ALLOWING FOR THE PROSPECT OF LONG-TERM ISOLATION DUE TO SOCIAL DISTANCING .

 Forestry UI was designed by **Nichlas W. Andersen**.